barbodmazlaghani/LSTMPredictions/Tools/modify_online_data/ReadMe.txt

 in divide we get an excel file and divide it to equal 610 rows csv file.
-Trip specification get online csv files and summarize them in an excel file. box plot using generated excel to draw boxplot for all features of excel.
+Trip specification get online csv files and summarize them in an excel file. box plot using generated excel to draw boxplot for all features of excel. extend_nedc add some repeated cycles to test same behavior on similar cycles.